suffolklibraries/lgc/content/collections/events/fun-drawing-sessions-for-children.md

     content:
       -
         type: text
-        text: 'Additional session on Wednesday the 15th of may.'
+        text: 'Additional session on Wednesday the 15th of May' -
-  -
     type: heading
     attrs: